sayolove/ngu-guide/src/content/docs/en/mechanics/adventure.md

 - Being defeated by a Titan sends you to the Safe Zone with no penalties
 - All Titans grow in strength by 1% per attack

-For a full list of Titans (Evil/Sad spoilers), see the Appendix: Titan List
+For a full list of Titans (Evil/Sad spoilers), see the [Reference Lists: Titan List](/en/lists/titan-list)

 ## ITOPOD